arjavlamsal/Pathmaster-RouteFinder/README.md

 ## Features
 - **Interactive Grid Representation:** Allows users to visualize the grid layout, including walls and traversable paths.
 Click to set start and end nodes or to create walls.
-- **A* Algorithm Implementation**: Efficiently finds the shortest path from a start node to an end node while navigating obstacles.
+- A* Algorithm Implementation: Efficiently finds the shortest path from a start node to an end node while navigating obstacles.
 - **Heuristic Calculation**: Utilizes heuristic scoring to optimize pathfinding decisions.
 - **Reconstruction of Path**: Displays the final path found by the algorithm.
 - **Custom Input Data**: Users can provide custom grid data to test various scenarios.